-Reviewer's Comments Comment Is Correct (Yes or No) Explanation of Incorrect Comments (not required) а.
+Reviewer's Comments Comment is correct (yes or no) Explanation of incorrect comments (not required) a.
 The report should not be addressed to management.
 Yes The report is ordinarily addressed to the audit committee, the board of directors, the shareholders or the company itself. b.
 The report should indicate that we have "audited," rather than "examined" the financial statements (first paragraph after introduction).
-Yes с.
+Yes c.
 The report should not indicate anything concerning management's responsibility for internal control.
 No The report is correct as presented. d.
-The report should state that the auditor's responsibility is to express "reasonable assurance," not an opinion (first paragraph under "auditor's" responsibility).
-No While an audit does provide reasonable assurance, the report is correct as presented. е.
-The audit is designed to assess risks of material misstatements due to errors or fraud; the term "illegal acts" is incorrect (second paragraph under auditor's responsibility).
-Yes The word "errors" should replace "illegal acts" in the report (and the order of the terms should be reversed). f.
-The report should not refer to the auditors "evaluating the appropriateness of accounting policies," since those are the responsibility of management.
-No An audit report does refer to the appropriateness of accounting policies. g.
-The evidence should be sufficient and appropriate rather than "adequate" (third paragraph under auditor's responsibility).
-Yes Self-explanatory. h.
-The opinion should not include "in all material respects" since the auditor is providing an opinion on the accuracy of the financial statements (opinion paragraph).
-No Audits are performed to provide reasonable assurance of detecting material misstatements, and the report so indicates.
+The report should state that the auditor's responsibility is to express "reasonable assurance," not an opinion (first paragraph under "auditor's responsibility).
+No While an audit does provide reasonable assurance, the report is correct as presented. e.
+The audit is designed to assess risks of material misstatements due to errors or fraud; the term "illegal acts" is incorrect (second paragraph under auditor's Yes The word "errors" should replace "illegal acts" in the report (and the order of the terms should be reversed).